 Over the last few years, I’ve been lucky enough to stay in everything from safari tents to hobbit holes.
 A shepherd’s hut might not sound quite as exciting and exotic in comparison, but this shepherd’s hut in the Lake District may just be one of my favourites.
+It’s definitely one of the most unique Airbnbs I’ve ever stayed in.
 What this shepherd’s hut went big on was cosiness and comfort.
-And that is exactly what you want from a December staycation in the UK.
+And that is exactly what you want from a December UK staycation.

 Waking up inside the shepherd’s hut each morning to the frosty, sparkly fields was one of the most magical things I’ve ever experienced.
 I knew the Lake District would be pretty in winter.
 But I had no idea that it would be quite this beautiful.
 So, without further ado, let me show you just how magical this shepherd’s hut in the Lake District is…

 One of the things that pleasantly surprised me about the shepherd’s hut was just how cosy the bed was.
 For a sofa bed that pulls out into a double bed, it was stupidly comfy.
 You are guaranteed the best night’s sleep here, that’s for sure.